Fuel tax credits

 - Check the fuel tax credit rates online before completing your BAS.

-- Read through our Tax topic for more information on taxation for your business.
+- Read through our Taxation topic for more information on taxation for your business.

 Register for taxes at the same time

-The Business registration service Beta helps you register for fuel tax credits and other taxes on the same form.
-Even though it’s a Beta service, the registrations you apply for are real.
+The Business Registration Service helps you register for fuel tax credits and other taxes on the same form.

 Who can apply?

-- New businesses starting as a sole trader, partnership, company, trust or joint venture who can apply for tax registrations with an ABN, business name or company registration.
-In the future, it'll also be available to superannuation funds.
+- New businesses starting as a sole trader, partnership, company, trust, joint venture who can apply for tax registrations with an ABN, business name or company registration.

 - Existing businesses with an ABN, who can apply for tax registrations or an AUSkey login.